iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > Huge drain on battery esp after first installing and after installing a recent update update.
 After first install it sorted itself out after about a week.
 Hope it does the same after this update (it is draining my battery completely after a few hours and normally I can go all day without dropping below 40 per cent).
 Great idea just needs to be optimized a bit more.<br> :date: __2020-10-08 06:33:13__

-> I'm tired of being asked if I'm ok.
-Why am I asked multiple times a day?
-Is it because I'm around or could have contact exposure?
-Asking me multiple times a day is causing me anxiety.<br> :date: __2020-10-07 15:17:15__

 #### 2-star reviews